liuwei-tianshu/SLocator/README.md

 #### 3 ranked control flow path according to similarity score
 We rank control flow path according to similarity score.
 Then we compare this control flow with the ground truth (i.e., dynamic execution path) to see if it is path matching or request matching.
 For example, this control flow path and the dynamic execution path has same HTTP request handling method ownercontroller.showowner(int).
-As a request, this contrl flow path is request matching.
+As a result, this control flow path is request matching.
 ```
 ---------Top1 ranked control flow path according to similarity score (Only top 10 are presented here) -----------
 request:org.springframework.samples.petclinic.web.ownercontroller.showowner(int)